 This form digitizes what previously required manual labor from the administrators at Billion Acts; It enables users to set up their own campaigns with ease.

-This update follows insights gained in the combined research phase.
-Simplifying the color reduces visual strain, the grid is improved for better informational hierarchy, and the primary CTA is accessible.
+The old manual process involved creating these individual campaign page by hand.
+The update follows insights gained in the combined research phase.
+Simplifying the color reduces visual strain, the grid is improved for better informational hierarchy, and the primary CTA button is accessible above the fold.

 I used the structure of a GV sprint to kick off this project during the first week, which was a great way to jump into exploring our assumptions as fast as possible and sped the timeline.
-The quick pace did result in some misfires so I developed a more regular schedule of contact with the client in order to verify our assumptions and stay on track.
+The quick pace resulted in some mismatched expectations so I developed a more regular schedule of contact with the client in order to verify our assumptions and stay on track.

-Inspiring user action beyond the platform (in the form of acts of peace) is a complex problem and requires considerable incentive.
+Inspiring user action beyond the platform (in the form of acts of peace) is a complex problem.
+People want to do good things, just like they want to go to the gym, but there are lots of blocks to overcome.
 Billion Acts benefits considerably from partnering with external institutions, such as schools, who do a great job of mobilizing their students, volunteers, and employees.
 When it came to moving the needle on unaffiliated individuals it was hard to measure results.
 In the future I’ll seek out better access to user data over time, and include these measurements in the scope of the project at the outset.

 The design system was inherited from a different group of designers, and I assumed that they had followed best practices when it came to the typography and grid.
 When I zoomed in during hi-fi I realized there were some problems - which caused rework.
 I learned to always inspect inherited designs for flaws; a new set of eyes can inspire some easy clean up which reduces overall work.